North Germanic peoples: Viking Age

 Vikings were also active in both east and west Francia.
 There were extensive raids in the Rhineland, and Hamburg was burned in 845.
 In the early 10th century, a group of Vikings under the leadership of Rollo settled in Rouen, France, and established the Duchy of Normandy.
 The descendants of these Vikings, known as the Normans, would in the 11th century conquer England, Southern Italy, and North Africa, and play a leading role in launching the Crusades.
 Sub-groups of the Normans include Anglo-Normans, Scoto-Normans, Cambro-Normans, Hiberno-Normans and Italo-Normans.

 Some Vikings raided in Spain, and sailed through the Strait of Gibraltar and pillaged the coasts of the Mediterranean Sea.

 In the east the Danish Viking were active in raiding the Wends.
 The most famous colonies created by these Vikings was Jomsborg in modern Pomerania, which became the base of the Jomsvikings.

 The Swedes were particularly active in Eastern Europe, where they were known as the Rus'.
 They were engaged in extensive trade with the Byzantine Empire and the Abbasid Caliphate, launching raids on Constantinople and expeditions in the Caspian Sea.
 The Rus' are described in detail by the Arab traveller Ahmad ibn Fadlan, who described them as tall, blond and the most "perfect physical specimens" he had ever seen.
 In the 9th century, the Viking Rurik is believed to have founded the Rurik dynasty, which eventually developed into Kievan Rus'.
 The North Germanic elite of this state were known as the Rus'.
 In the 10th century, the Rus', in cooperation with surviving Crimean Goths, destroyed the Khazar Khaganate and emerged as the dominant power in Eastern Europe.
 By the 11th century, the Rus' had converted to Eastern Orthodoxy and were gradually merging with the local East Slavic population, becoming known as the Russians.
 The North Germanic diaspora in the area were thereafter called Varangians.
 Many of them served in the Varangian Guard, the personal bodyguard of the Byzantine emperors.
 Among the prominent Scandinavians who served in the Varangian Guard were Norwegian king Harald Hardrada.

 While the Danes and Swedes were active in Francia and Russia respectively, North Germanic tribes from Norway were actively exploring the North Atlantic.
 These Vikings were the first sailors in naval history to venture out into the open sea.
 This initially resulted in the colonization of the Shetland Islands, Orkney Islands, the Faroese Islands and Iceland.
 The most important Norse colony was the settlement in Iceland, which became a haven for Scandinavians who sought to preserve their traditional way of life and independence of central authority.
 The literary heritage of the Icelanders is indispensable for the modern understanding of early North Germanic history and culture.
-In the late 10th century, the Icelandic explorer Erik the Red discovered Greenland and supervised the Norse settlement of the Iceland.
+In the late 10th century, the Icelandic explorer Erik the Red discovered Greenland and supervised the Norse settlement of the island.
 His son Leif later made the first documented trans-oceanic voyage in history and thereafter supervised the attempted Norse colonization of North America.